Ali-Karaki/Accessibility-Workshop/README.md

 # Web Accessibility Workshop

 Hello everyone!
 Today, we'll discuss some common web accessibility problems and demonstrate their solutions using a React app.
-We'll cover keyboard navigation, color contrast, alternative text for images, accessible forms, and headings and landmarks.
+We'll cover keyboard navigation, color contrast, alternative text for images, accessible forms.
 By addressing these issues, we can create a more inclusive web experience for all users, including those with disabilities.

 ## Keyboard Navigation